-However, the one caveat to redeeming HYBs prior to maturity is the associated fees could offset the savings on interest from the perspective of the borrower (often referred to as the “call premium”).
+However, the one caveat to redeeming HYBs prior to maturity is that the associated fees could offset the savings on interest from the perspective of the borrower (often referred to as the “call premium”).

-If the borrower had paid down a substantial percentage of the principal off early, the annual interest payments (i.e. proceeds to the lender) would be reduced in future years since interest is based on the amount of principal remaining.
+If the borrower had paid down a substantial percentage of the principal early, the annual interest payments (i.e. proceeds to the lender) would be reduced in future years since interest is based on the amount of principal remaining.

 To prevent this from occurring, the call protection feature prohibits borrowers from prepayment until a specified duration has passed, which implies receiving more interest expense in the early years.

 Another consideration is that without the non-redeemable period and call premium, the burden of needing to find another borrower to lend to at the same (or similar) rate is placed on the lender – thus, the inclusion of such clauses and prepayment fees.